The Joshua Tree

 The Joshua Tree is the fifth studio album by the Irish rock band U2.
 It was produced by Daniel Lanois and Brian Eno, and was released on 9 March 1987 by Island Records.
 In contrast to the ambient experimentation of their 1984 album The Unforgettable Fire, for The Joshua Tree the band aimed for a harder-hitting sound within the limitation of conventional song structures.
 The album is influenced by American and Irish roots music, and through sociopolitically conscious lyrics embellished with spiritual imagery, it contrasts the group's antipathy for the "real America" with their fascination with the "mythical America".
 The record's theme was inspired by their experiences in the United States, as well as American literature and politics.

 Recording began in January 1986 in Ireland, and to foster a relaxed, creative atmosphere, the group primarily recorded in two houses.
 Several events during the sessions helped shape the conscious tone of the album, including the band's participation in the Conspiracy of Hope benefit concerts for Amnesty International, the death of their roadie Greg Carroll, and lead vocalist Bono's travels to Central America.
 Recording was completed in November 1986; additional production continued into January 1987.
 Throughout the sessions, U2 sought a "cinematic" quality for the record, one that would evoke a sense of location, in particular, the open spaces of the U.S. They represented this in the sleeve photography depicting them in American desert landscapes.

 The Joshua Tree received critical acclaim, increasing U2's stature significantly.
-It topped the charts in over 20 countries, including the U.S. for the group's first number-one album there, and it became the fastest-selling album in British history at that point.
+It topped the charts in over 20 countries − including the U.S., marking the group's first number one there.
 It produced the hit singles "With or Without You", "I Still Haven't Found What I'm Looking For", and "Where the Streets Have No Name", the first two of which became the group's only number-one singles in the U.S. The Joshua Tree won Grammy Awards for Album of the Year and Best Rock Performance by a Duo or Group with Vocal at the 1988 ceremony.
-The group supported the record with the Joshua Tree Tour, which was the highest-grossing North American tour of 1987 and marked the first time in their career that they performed in stadiums.
+The group supported the record with the Joshua Tree Tour, which was the highest-grossing North American tour of 1987 and marked their first time performing in stadiums.

-Frequently listed among the greatest albums of all time, The Joshua Tree is one of the world's best-selling albums, with over 25 million copies sold, including a diamond certification in the U.S. U2 commemorated the record's 20th anniversary with a remastered re-release, and its 30th anniversary with concert tours and a reissue.
-In 2014, The Joshua Tree was inducted into the Grammy Hall of Fame, and was selected for preservation in the US National Recording Registry, having been deemed "culturally, historically, or aesthetically significant" by the Library of Congress.
+Frequently listed among the greatest albums of all time, The Joshua Tree is one of the world's best-selling albums as well as U2's best-selling album, with over 25 million copies sold, including a diamond certification in the U.S. U2 commemorated the record's 20th anniversary with a remastered re-release, and its 30th anniversary with concert tours and a reissue.
+In 2014, The Joshua Tree was inducted into the Grammy Hall of Fame, and was selected for preservation in the U.S. National Recording Registry, having been deemed "culturally, historically, or aesthetically significant" by the Library of Congress.